Short on time? Here is the best adware removal tool in 2022:

 MacKeeper offers a great adware removal tool for Mac users.
 When I tested the adware removal feature, it instantly detected all of the adware files hidden on my MacBook Pro.

 I was also impressed with MacKeeper’s device cleanup and optimization tools.
-While I think the Memory Cleaner could be improved, all other optimization features worked very well — and they significantly improved my Mac’s performance.
+While the Memory Cleaner isn’t as good as Intego’s, all other optimization features worked very well, significantly improving my Mac’s performance.

 - Antivirus scanning and real-time malware protection.